The Amazing Race 7

 The Amazing Race 7 is the seventh season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world.
 This season visited five continents and ten countries, traveling approximately 40000 mi over twelve legs.
-Starting in Long Beach, racers traveled through Peru, Chile, Argentina, South Africa, Botswana, India, Turkey, England, and Jamaica before returning to the United States, traveling through Puerto Rico, and finishing in Miami-Fort Lauderdale.
-A new twist introduced this season includes an expansion of the non-elimination leg penalty where teams also were stripped of their possessions excluding their passports and the clothes that they were wearing.
+Filming took place from November 20 to December 12, 2004.
+Starting in Long Beach, racers traveled through Peru, Chile, Argentina, South Africa, Botswana, India, Turkey, England, and Jamaica, before returning to the United States, traveling through Puerto Rico, and finishing in Miami-Fort Lauderdale.
+New elements introduced this season include an expansion of the non-elimination leg penalty where penalized teams were stripped of most of their possessions.
 The season premiered on CBS on March 1, 2005, and concluded on May 10, 2005.

 Married couple Uchenna and Joyce Agu were the winners of this season, while engaged couple Rob Mariano and Amber Brkich (of Survivor) finished in second place, and dating couple Ron Young Jr. and Kelly McCorkle finished in third place.

-Overview
+Format

 The clues which contestants receive during the course of the race generally fall into five categories: Route Info, Detour, Roadblock, Fast Forward, and Yield.

 The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
 The series follows teams of two competing in a race around the world.
 Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
 At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: